lordmilko/PrtgAPI/README.md

 PrtgAPI implements a collection of methods and enumerations that help create and execute the varying HTTP GET requests required to interface with PRTG.
 Upon executing a request, PrtgAPI will deserialize the result into an object (Sensor, Device, Probe, etc) that the programmer can further interface with.

-PrtgAPI also ships with a secondary, optional module *PrtgAPI.CustomSensors* which provides a collection of wrapper functions for generating output in *PRTG EXE/Script Advanced* custom sensors.
-For more information, see *PrtgAPI.CustomSensors* below.
+PrtgAPI also provides a secondary, optional module *PrtgAPI.CustomSensors* which provides a collection of wrapper functions for generating output in *PRTG EXE/Script Advanced* custom sensors.
+For more information, see [PrtgAPI.CustomSensors](https://github.com/lordmilko/PrtgAPI.CustomSensors).

 ## Installation